dolphingarlic/blog/source/_posts/IOI-2003-Reverse.md

     - Olympiad
 ---

-**Update: Ready my explanation of my solution at https://codeforces.com/blog/entry/75726**
+**Update: Read my explanation of my solution at https://codeforces.com/blog/entry/75726**

 I finally solved [_Reverse_](https://contest.yandex.ru/ioi/contest/558/problems/C/) from IOI 2003!
 Here's a brief summary of what the problem is about: